ijmccallum/ijmccallum.github.io/code-bucket-list.md

 ##Mini project ideas

  - Chrome extension: color the background of tabs based on url keywords (eg, "localhost" : dark grey, "staging": red, etc)
+ - Mad console program: makes it look like you are doing something phenominal but you're just typing randomly